 - White Bak Kut Teh

-Staunch Bak Kut Teh afficidos may insist that White Rice is better to pair with the herbal soup rather than Yam Rice.
+Staunch Bak Kut Teh fans may insist on White Rice paired with herbal soup rather than Yam Rice.

-In Klang, the white, fluffy rice served is different from other states.
+In Klang, the white, fluffy rice served differs from other states.
 Firstly, the rice is drizzled with fragrant oil and then sprinkled with fried shallots.

 My recommendation is to try both and see what you prefer.